 “Ask me no questions, and I’ll tell you no fibs.” – Oliver Goldsmith

-Anxiety and imposter syndrome are two things that have been very present in my life for as long as I can remember.
+Anxiety and imposter syndrome are things that have been present in my life for as long as I can remember.
 They are a reality that I have to face every single day and into the night.

 I am aware that asking yourself a question will not solve all of your problems.
 Sometimes medication, therapy, or even rehab is needed to rewire your brain and get you on a good path.